Administrative Announcement: This is my official 1,000th post on Macheesmo. That’s insane and that’s all I’ll say on that.

 Once it’s firm, start breaking the polenta into chunks!

-This gratin shouldn’t look like a potato gratin which are so uniform and perfect.
+This Polenta Gratin shouldn’t look like a potato gratin which are so uniform and perfect.

 This gratin should be craggy and have different shaped pieces.
 So don’t worry about breaking up the pieces into the same size and don’t cut them into even squares or anything.
 Just rip them up and throw them in a dish.

-Speaking of the dish, make sure you butter it well.
+Speaking of the Polenta Gratin, make sure you butter it well.

 We call this the rustic look.